An MPC framework for efficient navigation of mobile robots in cluttered environments: Proposed method

 where $N\in\B{N}$ is the prediction horizon and $\ell$ is a positive definite stage cost.
-Here, $x_{k|t}$ denotes the prediction of the state $k$ steps in the future and $x_{\cdot|t}$ denotes the complete predicted sequence $x_{k|t}$, $k\in\B{N}_{0:N}$.
-The MPC use a positive definite stage cost $\ell(x,u,r^{\mathrm{s}})$ to drive the predicted states to the artificial reference $r^{\mathrm{s}}$.
-The offset cost $T_{\B{Y}_t^{\mathrm{d}}}(y^{\mathrm{s}}_t)$ minimizes the difference of this artificial reference and the target $\B{Y}^{\mathrm{d}}_t$.
+The MPC minimizes the distance between the predicted state and input trajectory and the artificial reference $r^{\mathrm{s}}$ using a positive definite stage cost $\ell(x,u,r^{\mathrm{s}})$~\cite{rawlings2017model,krupa2024model}.
+The offset cost $T_{\B{Y}_t^{\mathrm{d}}}(y^{\mathrm{s}}_t)$ minimizes the difference of this artificial reference and the target $\B{Y}^{\mathrm{d}}_t$, i.e., the MPC also optimizes over the segments using the constraints and cost from~\eqref{eq:offset_cost_segment}.
 For a fixed reference $r^{\mathrm{s}}_t$, Problem~\eqref{eq:mpc_opt} is a standard stabilizing MPC~\cite{rawlings2017model}, minimizing the distance to the reference over a finite-horizon, enforcing constraints~\eqref{eq:mpc_opt_obstacle}, and using a terminal equality constraint~\eqref{eq:mpc_opt_terminal}.
 Hence, Problem~\eqref{eq:mpc_opt} provides a unified formulation, combining a stabilizing MPC and a global planner.
 We assume that a unique minimizer to Problem~\eqref{eq:mpc_opt} exists, which is denoted by $x_{\cdot|t}^\star$, $u_{\cdot|t}^\star$, $r_t^{\mathrm{s},\star}$.
 At each time $t\in\B{N}$, we solve Problem~\eqref{eq:mpc_opt} and apply the first part of the optimal input sequence, i.e., $u(t)=u^\star_{0|t}$.

 \begin{remark}[Terminal constraint] The proposed formulation uses a terminal equality constraint~\eqref{eq:mpc_opt_terminal} to simplify the exposition and the design.
 This can be naturally relaxed by designing a suitable terminal penalty~\cite{koehler2020nonlinearTAC} or by using a sufficiently long enough prediction horizon~\cite{kohler2024analysis}, see~\cite{limon2018nonlinear,soloperto2022nonlinear,krupa2024model}. \end{remark}